How to Retire at 21

 Cool Site..

-7. Jennifer Says:
+7. Jennifer said:

 What kind of goal is retiring at 21?
 You would have a pretty boring life after that.
 Now if it said - get rich doing what you love - that’s another story.
 If I could just blog and make tons of money, I wouldn’t retire.
 I’d keep on blogging.

-8. Matthew Henrickson Says:
+8. Matthew Henrickson said:

 He isn’t selling anything and the interviews are a great insight into some of these people who have had success at a young age.